jbakse/Systems_Lab/docs/assignment_futures.md

 - Follow the mapping format used in the workshop.
 - Your assigned technology should be near the center of your systems map.
-- Your map should include **all** of "impact targets" listed below.
+- Your map should include **at least 5** of "impact targets" listed below.
-- Your map should include 50 to 60 interconnected entities.
+- Your map should include 40 to 60 interconnected entities.
 - **Every** connection should use a verb and single or double arrow to explain the relationship.
 - Use additional markings as you see fit to call out interesting features of your map.
-- Your map should be nicely designed, printed or **very neatly** **hand drawn, and at least 24x24 inches.
+- Your map should be nicely designed, printed or **very neatly** hand drawn, and at least 24x24 inches.

 ### Presentation Constraints

 - Your presentation should be exactly 4 minutes long.
-- Specifically mention each of your primary and secondary sources by name and at least one finding from each.
 - Your presentation should be supported by slides.
 - Use exactly 8 slides.
 - Prefer images to text on your slides.
 - No more than 8 words on a slide.
 - Describe your emerging technology.
 - Choose and discuss an interesting "path" or "cluster" from your map.
 Detail each entity in the cluster and the relationships between them.
+- After your presentation be prepared to discuss your systems map and answer questions about your topic informally for 6 minutes.

 <!-- ### Technologies